Phoenix Truck Accident Attorney

 Truck accident victims may receive three different categories of “damages,” or financial recoveries, in a truck accident personal injury claim.
 First are general damages, or non-economic losses such as physical pain, emotional suffering and distress, mental anguish, and lost enjoyment of life.
 You might recover for loss of consortium, or loss of a loved one’s guidance and companionship, in wrongful death truck accident claims.

-Once those involved receive medical attention, it is vital that you speak with an attorney as soon as possible.
+Once those involved receive medical attention, it is vital that you speak with a qualified Arizona personal injury attorney as soon as possible.
 The trucking company of the involved vehicle will have their investigators on the scene right away, so it is incredibly important that you do the same.
 This will allow someone with your best interests in mind to preserve evidence and document exactly what happened.

 If you are able, we would also recommend gathering information about your accident, such as the name of the truck driver and trucking company, photographs of the accident, and medical records for your injuries.